BubbleSquish/Bible-Fun/Koran.md

-Understood.
-I will compile a GitHub-ready `README.md`-formatted document featuring every warning directly spoken by Jesus Christ in the Quran, using a single, clear English translation.
-The document will include a reference table at the top and expanded entries below with verse, explanation, and context.

-I'll begin the research and let you know as soon as it's ready.

 # Warnings of Jesus Christ (ʿĪsā ibn Maryam) in the Quran

 In the Quran, Jesus (ʿĪsā ibn Maryam) delivers several **warnings** and admonitions directly in speech.
 These include moral exhortations, theological warnings about God’s oneness, and eschatological cautions about the afterlife.
 Below is a compilation of every warning **spoken by Jesus** in the Quran (English, Sahih International translation), organized by topic.
 A reference table is provided for quick overview, followed by detailed explanations of each verse, including context (who was being warned and why), and relevant cross-references.